The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 There are two brake adjustments: current and full

-Design of the rear brake of the GAZ-66 car: 1 - rubber cap; 2 - cylinder; 3 - brake disc; 4 - spring; 5 - guide bracket; 6 - block; 7 - brake pad; 8 - eccentric bolt; 9 - washer; 10 - spring; 11 - eccentric; 12 - plate; 13 - eccentric; 14 - support finger; 15 - nut; 16 - washer
+Rear brake design GAZ-66 car: 1 - rubber cap; 2 - cylinder; 3 - brake disc; 4 - spring; 5 - guide bracket; 6 - shoe; 7 - brake lining; 8 - eccentric bolt; 9 - washer; 10 - spring; 11 - eccentric; 12 - plate; 13 - eccentric; 14 - support pin; 15 - nut; 16 - washer

-To adjust the brakes you need:
+To adjust the brakes, you must:

-• - install the second pad in the same way as the first, while rotating the wheel forward for the front brake of the GAZ-66 car and backward for the rear brake of the GAZ-66 car and all brakes of the GAZ-53A car.
+• - install the second shoe in the same way as the first, while rotating the wheel forward for the front brake of the GAZ-66 car and backward for the rear brake of the GAZ-66 car and all brakes of the GAZ-53A car.

-When fully adjusting the brakes, you must:
+When fully adjusting the brakes, it is necessary to:

 • - pressing the brake pedal with a constant force of 12-16 kg, turn the support pins in the direction indicated by the arrows so that the lower part of the lining rests against the brake drum.